-San Francisco events in October 2016 include Fleet Week, the Hardly Strictly Bluegrass Festival, and the SF Wharf Fest.
-Other top events include Hedwig and the Angry Inch at the Orpheum Theater, Open Studios, and dozens of fun Halloween events.
+San Francisco events in October 2017 include Fleet Week, the Hardly Strictly Bluegrass Festival, and the SF Wharf Fest.
+Other top events include An American in Paris at the Orpheum Theater, Open Studios, and dozens of fun Halloween events.

 October in San Francisco offers blue skies, sunshine, and fun events every weekend.
 You'll find the city's best weather during this season, so take some time to play outside.